The Waltons: Filming

+Cast and crew

+The cast and crew developed a strong working relationship, including notably a compatible teaming of Ralph Waite and Michael Learned as parents John and Olivia Walton.
+Some of the children who started in the cast of The Homecoming credited director Fielder Cook for working gently and effectively with its cast, largely made of children.
+A consequence of the relaxed and cordial working environment led to lasting close relationships among the cast.

 Release

 Broadcast

 Some sources indicate CBS put the show on its fall 1972 schedule in response to congressional hearings on the quality of television.
 Backlash from a 1971 decision to purge most rural-oriented shows from the network lineup may have also been a factor.
 The network gave The Waltons an undesirable timeslot – Thursdays at 8 p.m – opposite 2 popular programs: The Flip Wilson Show on NBC and The Mod Squad on ABC.
 "The rumor was that they put it against Flip Wilson and The Mod Squad because they didn't think it would survive.
 They thought, 'We can just tell Congress America doesn't want to see this'," Kami Cotler, who played Elizabeth Walton, said in a 2012 interview.
 However, CBS had enough faith in the show to devise a full-page newspaper ad flanked with the show's positive reviews, urging people to watch the show.
 Radically increased ratings were attributed to this ad, saving The Waltons.

 Ralph Waite was reluctant to audition for the part of John Walton because he didn't want to be tied to a long-running TV series, but his agent persuaded him by saying, "It will never sell.
 You do the pilot.
 You pick up a couple of bucks and then you go back to New York."

 Following the cancelation of the series in 1981, a total of six reunion movies were released: A Wedding on Walton's Mountain (1982), Mother's Day on Walton's Mountain (1982), A Day for Thanks on Walton's Mountain (1982), A Walton Thanksgiving Reunion (1993), A Walton Wedding (1995), and A Walton Easter (1997).